ChristineKarimi/Quotes/README.md

 # Quotes

-This project helps the user to see new quotes and also helps user to add new quotes
+An app that shows various quotes,the author and the date it was posted.
+This project helps the user to add their favourite quotes, upvote/downvote them and delete them.

 ## Development server